- White Collar Crimes

 - Insider trading

 Each of these offenses has its own elements a prosecutor must prove, as well as its own potential penalties.
+Costs for representation can also vary depending on the type of case.
 These charges can often be felonies, which can result in a long period of imprisonment upon a conviction.
 However, our criminal defense firm knows how to skillfully defend against white collar allegations to limit or eliminate the consequences that you may face.

 White collar crimes often involve extensive investigations and attorney Brian Zeiger can begin protecting your rights as soon as you suspect you may be under investigation.
 In addition, if you are arrested on suspicion of a white collar crime, the police will likely want to question you extensively.
 You should always invoke your right to remain silent and right to an attorney before you answer any police questions about any type of crime.
 We can represent you during all police interrogations and communications to ensure that your rights are protected and defenses are preserved.
 We will then handle every step of your case until you receive the most favorable resolution possible.

 One of the most common criminal charges in the Philadelphia area is driving under the influence (DUI) of alcohol or drugs.
 Authorities take drunk driving very seriously and, therefore, prosecutors often seek the harshest consequences possible.
 Gone are the days when a police officer would simply give an intoxicated driver a warning or follow them home.
 Instead, officers will likely want to perform field sobriety tests or roadside breath tests to obtain the probable cause necessary to place you under arrest.
 Once arrested, you can face criminal charges for DUI and all of the many consequences that can come with a DUI conviction.

 While many of us know someone who faced DUI charges, this type of case should never be taken lightly.
 Despite the all-too-common nature of drunk driving in our current society, these are serious criminal charges that can have lasting consequences, including:

 - License suspension